Cure Mon Valley

-In 2022, SRCOG was awarded a contract with the Allegheny County Department of Human Services to implement CURE Violence in four communities (Homestead, Duquesne, McKeesport, and Clairton).
 CURE Violence is an internationally tested model that treats the spread of violence like a disease and disrupts it through credible violence interrupters, prevents it by connecting those most at-risk to services via outreach workers, and changes community norms around violence.
 The program focuses on those at highest risk of victimization from or perpetration of gun violence, primarily older youth and young adults ages 15 through 34.

 Avoid Retaliations

-Maintain "Cool" confrontations
+Maintain "Cool" Confrontations

 Employees monitor confrontations for as long as necessary, sometimes for months, to make sure that they do not escalate to violence.